When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 There are numerous famous people named Henry that could influence your final naming decision.
 It is a name that has been given to a number of famous actors, novelists, athletes, politicians, and monarchs.

-• Henry Cavill: A British actor.
+• Henry Cavill: A British actor known for playing Superman.

-• Henry Hudson: An Arctic explorer.
+• Henry Hudson: A famous Arctic explorer and navigator.

-• Henry Kissinger: An American politician.
+• Henry Kissinger: A Nobel Peace Prize winner and American politician.

-• Henry Fonda: An American Actor.
+• Henry Fonda: An Academy Award-winning American actor.

-• Henry Burr: A musician.
+• Henry Burr: A prolific recording artist and musician.

-Henry in Popular Culture
+Henry in Pop Culture

 Many popular characters in film and music have the name Henry.

-• Henry Hawk: Character from the TV series “Looney Tunes”
+• Henry Hawk: Character from the TV series “Looney Tunes.”

-• Henry Branwell: Character from the movie “The Infernal Devices”
+• Henry Branwell: Character from the movie “The Infernal Devices.”

-• Henry Bowers: Character from the book It
+• Henry Bowers: Character from the book It.

 Is Henry a Popular Name?